 Urine drug tests

-Urine drug screenings are one of the most common tests because they are non-invasive and inexpensive.
-This type of testing may detect shrooms in urine for up to 24 hours after ingesting them.
+Urine tests are one of the most common tests because they are non-invasive and inexpensive.
+If a specialized test is used, urine tests can detect shrooms in urine for up to 24 hours after ingesting them.
+In other words, shrooms don’t stay in your system for very long.

 Blood tests